Duality between different geometries of a resonant level in a Luttinger liquid

 \emph{Model.}--- The system depicted in Fig.~\ref{fig:geometry}(a) is described by the Hamiltonian $H=H_W+H_D+H_T$, where, for spinless particles (spin effects will be discussed later):

-is the lead bosonized Hamiltonian, expressed in terms of the bosonic fields $\Theta(x)$ and $\Phi(x)$, obeying the commutation relation $[\Theta(x),\Phi(y)]=-\text{i}\frac{\pi}{2}\text{sgn}(x-y)$, and where $g$ and $v$ are the interaction parameter ($g<1$ for repulsion, $g>1$ for attraction) and velocity of excitations, respectively \cite{bosonization}.
+is the lead bosonized Hamiltonian, expressed in terms of the bosonic fields $\Theta(x)$ and $\Phi(x)$, obeying the commutation relation $[\Theta(x),\Phi(y)]=-\text{i}\frac{\pi}{2}\text{sgn}(x-y)$, and where $g$ is the interaction parameter ($g<1$ for repulsion, $g>1$ for attraction) and $v$ is the velocity of excitations \cite{bosonization}.
 The level Hamiltonian is $H_D=\varepsilon_0 d^{\dagger} d$, with $d$ the level Fermi operator, and $\varepsilon_0$ its energy.
 The level and the lead are connected by a tunneling term (effects of level-lead interaction will be considered momentarily):